diescake/norzan/README.md

 # norzan

-Norzan is a Chrome Extension to display rest of remaining time into a new tab.
+Norzan is a Chrome Extension to display the rest of workable time into a new tab.